11 Bit Studios

-11 bit studios S.A. is a game development company based in Warsaw, Poland.
-The studio was founded in 2010 by former members of CD Projekt and Metropolis Software.
-The studio is most known for developing Anomaly: Warzone Earth (2011), This War of Mine (2014), and Frostpunk (2018).
+11 bit studios S.A. is a Polish video game developer and publisher based in Warsaw.
+The studio was founded in September 2010 by former members of CD Projekt and Metropolis Software.
+The studio is most known for developing Anomaly: Warzone Earth (2011), This War of Mine (2014), Frostpunk (2018), Frostpunk 2 (2024) and The Alters (2025).

 History

 The company was officially formed on 11 September 2010, founded by CD Projekt and Metropolis Software developers and staff members.
-Currently, they employ approximately two hundred people.
+Currently, they employ approximately 299 people.
 The company's goal is to create games suitable for both hardcore gamers as well as casual gamers.
-They are well known for developing Anomaly: Warzone Earth, a real-time strategy reversed tower defense, and This War of Mine, which was often praised by critics for its depiction of civilians in a city under a siege similar to the Siege of Sarajevo.
+They are well known for developing Anomaly: Warzone Earth, a real-time strategy reversed tower defense, and This War of Mine, which was often praised by critics for its depiction of civilians in a city under a siege similar to the siege of Sarajevo.